Asgaros/asgaros-forum/readme.txt

 * Done!

 == Frequently Asked Questions ==
-= I cant see new posts/threads or modifications I made to the forum = If you are using some third-party plugin for caching (WP Super Cache for example) and disable caching for the forum-page, everything should work fine again.
+= I cant see content or modifications I made to the forum = If you are using some third-party plugin for caching (WP Super Cache for example) and disable caching for the forum-page, everything should work fine again.
 = I cant upload my files =
 By default only files of the following filetype can be uploaded: jpg, jpeg, gif, png, bmp, pdf.
 You can modify the allowed filetypes inside the forum administration.
-= Where can I add moderators? =
+= Where can I add moderators or ban users? =
-Moderators can be added via the user edit screen in the WordPress administration interface.
+You can ban users or ad moderators via the user edit screen in the WordPress administration interface.
 = How can I show a specific post/topic/forum/category on a page? = You can extend the shortcodes with different parameters to show specific content only.
 For example: `[forum post="POSTID"]`, `[forum topic="TOPICID"]`, `[forum forum="FORUMID"]`, `[forum category="CATEGORYID"]` or `[forum category="CATEGORYID1,CATEGORYID2"]`.
-= Where can I ban users? =
-Users can be banned via the user edit screen in the WordPress administration interface.
 = How can I add a captcha to the editor for guests? = To extend your forum with a captcha you have to use one of the available third-party captcha-plugins for WordPress and extend your themes functions.php file with the checking-logic via the available hooks and filters by your own.
 For example you can use the plugin [Really Simple CAPTCHA](https://wordpress.org/plugins/really-simple-captcha/) and extend your themes functions.php file with this code:
 [https://gist.github.com/Asgaros/6d4b88b1f5013efb910d9fcd01284698](https://gist.github.com/Asgaros/6d4b88b1f5013efb910d9fcd01284698).